 This beautiful National Monument belongs to one of the oldest buildings in The Hague and enjoys a beautiful location in the city centre.

-Built after a design by Pieter Noorwits and Barthold van Basssen in Baroque style, the church has been a striking UNESCO monument in the city centre since 1656.
+Built in Baroque style after a design by Pieter Noorwits and Barthold van Bassen, the church has been a striking UNESCO monument in the city centre since 1656 with its impressive architecture.
 The church has a rich history and is nowadays mainly used as a concert hall and event venue.
-In addition, a church service is held weekly by the Redeemer Internation Church.
-The church is normally only to be admired from the outside and is therefore unfortunately not to be visited.
-In the garden you will find the tomb monument of Dutch philosopher and mathematician Baruch Spinoza.
+In addition, a weekly church service is held by the Redeemer Internation Church.
+The church can normally only be admired from the outside and is unfortunately not to be visited.
+In the garden is the tomb of Dutch philosopher and mathematician Baruch Spinoza.

 Discover Dutch Cities - In 5 minutes your own city guide